 Thank you Jill Robbie and Malcolm Combe for your kind review of the law surrounding Highland Titles and souvenir plot sales in general.
 Should you like to have a free square foot for your troubles, please let me know.

 Regular readers will be aware of my interest in the subject of defamation, fueled in part because I have been subjected to it from time to time in recent years.
 A group called Scottish PEN, who include members of Scotland’s literary community, are currently lobbying to “Ensure reputations can be protected in a manner available to everyone, not solely the rich and powerful” and that is certainly something I could get behind.
-Unfortunately some of their other objectives are positively unhelpful, but it seemed interesting that they are looking at the issue as part of a UK campaign to reform defamation law.
+Unfortunately some of their other objectives are positively unhelpful, but it seemed interesting that they are looking at the issue as part of a campaign to reform defamation law.

 From the ScottishPEN website: